FactoryXCode/MfPack/MfPack/Samples/MfPlayer X2/Docs/MfPlayer_X2_Architecture_and_Chromecast.md

 `dlgMfCastDevices.pas` receives the shared `TMfCast` instance, refreshes
 discovery, obtains a device snapshot through `GetDevices`, and returns the
 selected `TMfCastDevice`.
-The dialog does not own or replace the facade.
+The dialog does not own or replace the `TMfCast` main interface.

 ### 6.2 Discovery and control channel